ramonvermeulen/pre-commit-bump/README.md

 # pre-commit-bump
 Dev tool to automatically bump the pre-commit hook versions in your `.pre-commit-config.yaml` file.
-Mainly build for learning purposes, but can be useful for automating the process of updating pre-commit hooks.
+Mainly build for Golang learning purposes, but can be useful for automating the process of updating pre-commit hooks.

 Can be used with GitHub Actions to automatically bump the pre-commit hook versions in your `.pre-commit-config.yaml` file.